LedCloud/PS_module_youtube/Readme.md

-# Show youtube within product details
+## Module for Prestashop up 1.7 version.

+This module lets you to show youtube video on the product page.